 Mrs Dennis is supported by a large team of invigilation staff who are responsible for the supervision of all candidates during examinations held at QE and for upholding the regulations of the governing bodies.

-The skeleton timetable is available at the end of this page under the attachments section, a personal timetable will be provided before the Easter holidays.
+The skeleton timetable is available at the end of this page under the attachments section in due course, a personal timetable will be provided before the Easter holidays.

 Policies and Governance: